sopra-fs24-group-05/sopra-fs24-group-05-server/contributions.md

     * Related files include `ItemService.java`, `ItemServiceTest.java`, `ItemRepository.java`, `ItemRepositoryTest.java`in the project.

     Finish test Topic & Item parts in DTOMapper.

     * Related file `DTOMapper.java` in the project.

+### Week 3

+* Yiming Xiao(24/05/15~24/05/22)

+  Finish test all functions in TopicService and TopicRepository.

+    * Related files include `TopicService.java`, `TopicServiceTest.java`, `TopicRepository.java`, `TopicRepositoryTest.java`in the project.

+  Finish test all functions in ItemService and ItemRepository.

+    * Related files include `ItemService.java`, `ItemServiceTest.java`, `ItemRepository.java`, `ItemRepositoryTest.java`in the project.

+  Finish test Topic & Item parts in DTOMapper.

+    * Related file `DTOMapper.java` in the project.